kmcgurty/kmc-gui-api-docs/index.md

 ## Installation

-You can find a link to download the demo here: [https://steamcommunity.com/sharedfiles/filedetails/?id=2424062619](https://steamcommunity.com/sharedfiles/filedetails/?id=2424062619)
+- You can find a link to download the demo here: [https://steamcommunity.com/sharedfiles/filedetails/?id=2424062619](https://steamcommunity.com/sharedfiles/filedetails/?id=2424062619)

-And a link to the standalone GUI here [https://github.com/kmcgurty/kmc-gui-demo/releases/latest](https://github.com/kmcgurty/kmc-gui-demo/releases/latest)
+- And a link to the standalone GUI here [https://github.com/kmcgurty/kmc-gui-demo/releases/latest](https://github.com/kmcgurty/kmc-gui-demo/releases/latest).
+Once downloaded, go to [Usage Guide](usage-guide) for info on what to do next.

-If you install the mod from Steam, you will have to select the mod and click "Make local copy" from inside the game menu.
+If you install the demo from Steam, you will have to select the mod and click "Make local copy" from inside the game menu.

 <img class="align-top" src="https://i.imgur.com/LTwUbcT.png" alt="Make local copy" width="400px"/>